coddelin/docs-v8-JsEngine/blog/v8-release-77.md

 ---
-title: 'V8 release v7.7'
+title: "V8 release v7.7"
-author: 'Mathias Bynens ([@mathias](https://twitter.com/mathias)), lazy allocator of release notes'
+author: "Mathias Bynens ([@mathias](https://twitter.com/mathias)), lazy allocator of release notes"
 avatars:
-  - 'mathias-bynens'
+  - "mathias-bynens"
 date: 2019-08-13 16:45:00
 tags:
   - release
-description: 'V8 v7.7 features lazy feedback allocation, faster WebAssembly background compilation, stack trace improvements, and new Intl.NumberFormat functionality.'
+description: "V8 v7.7 features lazy feedback allocation, faster WebAssembly background compilation, stack trace improvements, and new Intl.NumberFormat functionality."
-tweet: '1161287541611323397'
+tweet: "1161287541611323397"
 ---
 Every six weeks, we create a new branch of V8 as part of our [release process](/docs/release-process).
 Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 7.7](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/7.7), which is in beta until its release in coordination with Chrome 77 Stable in several weeks.
 V8 v7.7 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.